 We also like taking out a third-party excess insurance policy with iCarHireInsurance in order to get some peace of mind should anything happen to your car and to avoid the high fees if you purchase directly through the rental company.

-All in all, if you don’t mind or would prefer to have your own car a drive around your holiday destination, then Cyprus is a good option for you.
+All in all, if you don’t mind or would prefer to have your own car and drive around your holiday destination, then Cyprus is a good option for you.
 If you would rather not drive, then Malta may be a better choice for you.

 As mentioned earlier, if choosing between Cyprus or Malta to visit and cost is a major factor for you, then it may not help you to make the decision as a visit to both Cyprus and Malta will likely cost you about the same.